This section introduces basic terminology and concepts of nuclei. It also gives an overview of the ways that they can decay.

 However, a nucleus has a much easier way to get rid of one unit of net

 electron capture (EC).
-Electron capture is

 inverse beta decay, especially within

 the context of “neutron stars.”
 These stars are so massive that their atoms

 collapse under gravity and the electrons and protons combine into

-inverse beta decay is not inverse beta
+inverse beta decay is not really inverse

 Positron emission is also often called